-The Washington Post and American journalism in general may be only a shadow of what they once were — and most of the U.S. press was never really all that great (or even borderline trustworthy) to begin with — but Robert Redford remains Robert Redford, glimpsed here with Watergate journo-investigator Carl Bernstein, former Washington Post editor Ben Bradlee, and Watergate journo-investigator Bob Woodward as seen through the lenses of Annie Leibovitz.
+The Washington Post and American journalism in general may be only a shadow of what they once were — and most of the U.S. press was never really all that great (or even borderline trustworthy) to begin with — but Robert Redford remains Robert Redford, glimpsed here with Watergate journo-investigator Carl Bernstein, former Washington Post executive editor Ben Bradlee, and Watergate journo-investigator Bob Woodward as seen through the lenses of Annie Leibovitz.

 The four men got together to promote the Discovery Channel documentary All the President's Men Revisited, about the 40th anniversary of Watergate.
 With Redford as one of its executive producers, All the President's Men Revisited airs this month.